SNTSVV/DAMAT_Tutorial/README.md

 ```
 test_suite/test_03/test_03.c
 ```
-and can be executed by compiling libcsp, moving to the _test\_suite_ folder and executing the following command:
+and can be executed by compiling _libCSP_, moving to the _test\_suite_ folder and executing the following command:
 ```shell
 make test_03
 ```